 Using Games and Gamification in the Inquiry Classroom

 The use of games in the classroom is a fun way to engage students with their learning.
 Through advancements in technology, students are now able to apply their learning in a fun way that has massive appeal.
 When used as a starter, games can activate prior knowledge and get students excited about learning.
-During a lesson, games have the advantage of engaging students in the content of the lesson and capturing their attention.
-In addition, games do an excellent job of consolidating the learning that took place.
+In addition, gamification has the advantage of engaging students in the content of the lesson and capturing their attention.
+In addition, they do an excellent job of consolidating the learning that took place.

 As a teacher, I’m always looking for ways that games can be incorporated into my lessons, units, and projects; I feel that they add an element of fun, challenge, and engagement that I can’t always achieve with a simple lesson.
 Below I’ve outlined some ways to incorporate games into inquiry learning; furthermore, how students can explore the concept of gamification in an inquiry of their own.